ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

 If a simulant misses an appointment, they are assumed to be 'lost to follow-up' and will not have future appointments until they have a screening or emergency visit.

-If a simulant misses an appointment, they can have a screening appointment in that time step.
+If a simulant misses an appointment, they are NOT considered for a screening appointment in that time step.

 If a simulant leaves a visit in the "no change" state but previously had a follow-up scheduled, they will keep that follow-up appointment.